ck3leetcode/highspot-assignment-mixtape/README.md

 For the ingestion job, I would implement a custom streaming parser (such as jackson stream API) that avoids loading the whole file in-memory in the first place.
 The ingestion job will also transform the data in the form of database entry and store in datastore (sql or no-sql).

 Once the ingestion is done, the next job would pull the records from `changes` table in the datastore and apply the change.
-I am thinking the jobs pulls N records once at a time and execute the changes as database transaction.
-Meanwhile, the record in the change table also contains the incremental id that represents the order of execution, so that the application would be able to pick it up where it fail by the id.
+The job execute the changes from database and marked as execution status.
+Meanwhile, the record in the change table also contains the incremental id that represents the order of execution, so that the application would be able to pick it up where it fails and developer can look at failing entry as well.

 Once the changes are applied, I would implement a custom write that pulls the data from the database and output the result to target location.

 ### Version 3.0 and beyond
-If we want to make the application very scalable, the application will not be a standalone app.
+If we want to make the application very scalable and support mulitple users, the application will not be a standalone app.
 I would re-design it as a more distributed system.

+### Loading mixtape files
-The user would upload the large files to S3.
-In the meanwhile, there will be a service that listens the change on the S3 bucket and submit a map reduce job for processing when new files come, the service would also keep track the status of the whole ingestion process.
-I would change the file format in csv or any row based format that represents the mixtapes and the change files which better adapts the mapreduce file format.
+The user would upload the mixtape files to S3.
+In the meanwhile, there will be a service that listens the change on the S3 bucket and submit a map reduce (EMR) job that ingest the file into no-sql datastore like dynamo db.
+I would change the file format in csv or any other row based format that represents the mixtapes and the change files which are more friendly for running mapreduce job.
+The job would insert the mixtape data into dynamo db through the map reduce job.

-When the process is done, user should be able to download the output file on S3.
+### Processing change files
+Similar to the mixtape files, user also upload the changes file to S3.
+The entry of the changes file will contain the timestamp for the use later in mapreduce job.
+After the ingestion is done, the service would kick off another map reduce job which maps the entry by playlist id first, and perform action in the reduce phase.
+The actions should be executed in the order of the timestamps which is defined in the changes file.

+### Export
+Once the process is done, there will be an external service that expose the content as a REST service.
+Each time the service return N records to the user with a pagination token.